Lnáře: Etymology

-The name Lnáře is derived from the Slavonic word lnář (meaning person who cultivate, process, or sale flax).
-The German name is derived from Schlüssel (means "key") and Burg (means "castle").
+The name Lnáře is derived from the Czech word lnář (denoting a person who cultivate, process or sale flax).
+The German name is derived from Schlüssel (meaning 'key') and Burg ('castle').
 It refers to a key worn in coat of arms of the noble family of Schlüsselberg who probably founded the local aristocratic residence.

 Geography

 Lnáře is located about 23 km north of Strakonice and 40 km southeast of Plzeň, in the historical region of Prácheňsko.
 It lies in the Blatná Uplands.
 The highest point is the hill Jezbyně at 577 m above sea level.

 The built-up area is situated on the shores of three fishponds, connected by the Lomnice River (here also called Smolivecký potok): Veský rybník, Zámecký rybník and Podhájský rybník.
 The fourth large pond, located in the southern part of the municipal territory, is Nový rybník.

 History

 The first written mention of Lnáře is from 1318, when it is written about the then owner of the village Habart of Lnáře.
 The village of Zahorčice is first mentioned in 1383.
 In the 14th century, the tradition of pond farming began.
 Pond farming and forestry became the main source of lordship income for next centuries.
-The first mention of the stronghold and the pond below it is from 1465.
+The first mention of the fortress and the pond below it is from 1465.

 In 1899, the railway was built.
 The construction of the I/20 road in 1931 and 1953–1954 through Lnáře further improved the transport accessibility of the municipality.